CM2S/piglot/docs/source/crate_solver_fitting/description.md

 ![CRATE microstructure, with 8 clusters for the matrix and 2 clusters for the particles.](microstructure_crate.png)

-We want to find the values for the Young modulus and the Poisson coefficient of both phases.
+We want to find the values for the Young's modulus and the Poisson coefficient of both phases.
 The notation `Young_1` and `poisson_1` is respective to the properties of the matrix, and `Young_2` and `poisson_2` of the particles.

 The reference equivalent stress-strain response is computed using the following values for these parameters: `Young_1: 100`, `poisson_1: 0.3`, `Young_2: 500` and `poisson_2: 0.19`.